 The guidelines are general rather than prescriptive.
 In Sytel’s view call centres need firm guidelines to work with.
 And that is what we provide in this guide, so that call centres can plan with surety how to carry out responsible outbound dialling and avoid any charge of persistent misuse by Ofcom.

-The opinions in this document are, of course, our own and come from 20 years of advising on and dealing with compliance matters in the UK.
+The opinions in this document are, of course, our own and come from 25 years of advising on and dealing with compliance matters in the UK.
 We are happy to engage with any call centre seeking clarification or help on any of the issues discussed.
+The points raised below are still valid today in 2021.

 1. Choosing the right dialler